-Rehoming by appointment gives us an opportunity to meet with the previous owners, gathering medical and behavioral information, providing resources, and offering alternatives to rehoming.
+Rehoming by appointment gives us an opportunity to meet with previous owners, gathering medical and behavioral information, providing resources, and offering alternatives to rehoming.

-Lost & Found
+Lost and Found Animals

 The DRHS returns hundreds of lost animals to their owners each year.
 This is mainly due to rabies tags and the DRHS policy to microchip every cat or dog adopted out.
 The DRHS creates lost reports for those who call in with a lost pet.
-The DRHS is contracted with the City of Dubuque, Peosta, Epworth, Asbury, Dyersville, and Dubuque, Dubuque County, Grant and Jo Daviess County to house stray animals.
+The DRHS is contracted with the City of Dubuque, Peosta, Epworth, Asbury, Dyersville, and Dubuque County, Grant County and Jo Daviess County to house stray animals.